 (b) to further the interests of its members.

 Membership is open to all writers, photographers and broadcasters actively involved in rugby union journalism, and while it is a UK-based organisation, there are members around the world.
-Applications for membership are welcome, by contacting any of the committee officers listed below.
+Applications for membership are welcome, by emailing firstname.lastname@example.org

 The annual meeting of the Rugby Union Writers’ Club is held every year at Twickenham on Premiership final day, and the club stages a hugely popular dinner in London in January to present the Pat Marshall Memorial Award to the outstanding rugby personality of the previous year and, if considered appropriate, a Special Award for lifetime achievement.

-The personality of the year for 2018 was Johnny Sexton, the Ireland and Lions fly-half, who flew in from Dublin to be a guest at the dinner.
-Previous winners have included Owen Farrell, Eddie Jones, Dan Carter and Emily Scarratt, and the first recipient was Mervyn Davies, the great Wales No.8, in 1976.
+The personality of the year for 2019 was Siya Kolisi, the World Cup-winning captain of South Africa, who was presented with the trophy by RUWC committee member Dave Rogers in Cape Town.
+A video message of thanks from Kolisi was played to the almost 500 guests at the club dinner.
+Previous winners have included Johnny Sexton, Owen Farrell, Eddie Jones, Dan Carter and Emily Scarratt, and the first recipient was Mervyn Davies, the great Wales No.8, in 1976.

 RUWC OFFICERS 2019